TejasSathe010/OranizeIt/README.md

 # OrganizeIt

 OrganizeIt is a Trello-like application built with React!
-It leverages the power of Next.js 13.4, GPT-4, drag and drop functionality, Zustand for state management, Appwrite Cloud for backend services, and TypeScript for type safety.
+It leverages the power of Next.js, GPT, drag and drop functionality, Zustand for state management, Appwrite Cloud for backend services, and TypeScript for type safety.

 ## Table of Contents